arungudelli/python.shiksha/content/en/tips/parsing-a-string.md

 ---
 title: "How to Parse a String to int or float in Python"
-description: "How to convert a String into float or int in python"
+description: "How to convert a String into float or int in Python"
 date: "2021-07-19T04:15:05+09:00"
 draft: false
 link: "Parsing a String"